lydiaYchen/PerfEvaluation-IN4215/project.md

 ## Google testbed platform for (Kubernetes ) FLTK

 Each team will be given a Google Cloud Platform coupon to set up their project and run their experiments.
-To request the Google coupon, you will need to follow the link below and provide your XXX email address and name.
+To request the Google coupon, you will need to follow the link below and provide your UNINE email address and name.
 Then, an email will be sent to you to confirm these details before a coupon is sent to you.

 Details about the coupon:

 Link: Student Coupon Retrieval link&nbsp;
-Validation of coupon: now toXX
+Validation of coupon: now to
 You can only request ONE code per unique email address.

 ## Evaluation criteria